Unbo10/OOP/Concepts_OOP.md

 A Formula 1 car can be seen as such or as the union of many individual parts that together make up the actual car.
 Some of them may exist independently from the car, in fact all of them are produced independently and exist independently, but most of them don't make sense if they're not a part of the car.
 Those elements are then related to the F1 because they are its components: A Formula 1 *is composed of* an engine, wheels, the monocoque, the front wing, the rear wing, among others, but only the steering wheel and pedals will be desplayed to the driver for instance.

 Another example is a chess game: you got a chess set and two players.
 What the players are composed of doesn't matter.
 So, a chess set usually involves pieces and a board with 64 positions.
-However, the pieces are not related to the board as the positions are: the first ones exist independently from the board whereas the latter ones don't, why?
+However, the pieces are not related to the board as the positions are: the first ones exist independently from the board whereas the latter ones don't.
+Why?
 Take a chess board with pieces over it and shake it: the pieces will fall but the positions won't, because a board is made out of them, and without them it simply isn't a chess board, whilst without pieces it is still a chess board.

-These two examples introduce as to composition and aggregation, which indicate the classes of what a class is composed of and their dependency of the class:
+These two examples introduce us to composition and aggregation, which indicate the classes of what a class is composed of and the relation between them:

 > *Composition is a relation of posession or belonging (a class **has a** class), and of dependent existance (objects).*

 > *Aggregation is a relation of incorporation or addition (a class **adds a** class).*

-Notice that posession is a form of incorporation, which entails that composition is a form of aggregation, but also addition is almost the same as belonging, which implies that aggregation is almost the same as composition, and that is often the case (classes will anyway be declared independently, so these relations can be seen as the same).
+Notice that posession is a form of incorporation, which entails that composition is a form of aggregation.
+In other words, aggregation and composition are often seen as the same since they are *class* relations, so it is only when an instance of a class is built that the difference will be seen.

 ```mermaid
 classDiagram